codegouvfr/react-dsfr/README.md

 yarn
-yarn start-cra  # For testing in in a Create React App setup yarn start-next # For testing in a Next.js setup yarn start_vite # For testing in a Vite setup
+yarn start-cra  # For testing in in a Create React App setup yarn start-next # For testing in a Next.js setup yarn start-vite # For testing in a Vite setup

 # Run all unit test (test/runtime):
 yarn test